Academics, Application and Selection

 What are the selection criteria?
 Students will be selected based on general academic performance, performance in Spanish courses at Princeton, engagement in the program (participation in language tables, conferences, and events promoted by Spanish instructors), possible interest in being either a concentrator or a certificate student in Spanish, maturity and openness to new experiences and international traveling.
 All candidates will be interviewed by a selection committee composed of Princeton faculty.

-I am also interested in Princeton in Spain.
-Can I apply to both?
+I am also interested in other programs.
+Can I apply to more than one?
 Yes, you must submit an application for each program that you want to apply for.
 As part of the application form in GPS, you will be asked to select whether you are applying to more than one program and which program is your first and your second choice.

 In the application, do I select which course I am applying to (208S or 342S)?
 How do I know which course I belong in?
 Yes, based on your current Spanish course/language placement you will select which course you are applying to.
 Please check the Spanish Course Sequence.
 If you are not sure, please contact the faculty director or visit the Language Learning page to find important information and contact information for the Spanish Language Program.